opal/opal/HACKING.md

 ## Benchmarking

-There are two ways to benchmark Opal's performance: one way is to write a program (or a set of programs) that takes sufficently long time to execute, then measure the execution time, and the other is to execute a specific RubySpec example (or a set of examples) multiple times, then measure the execution time.
-Let's call the former "traditional benchmarking", and the latter "RubySpec benchmarking".
+There are two ways to benchmark Opal's performance: one way is to write a program (or a set of programs) that takes sufficently long time to execute, then measure the execution time, and the other is to execute a specific Ruby Spec Suite example (or a set of examples) multiple times, then measure the execution time.
+Let's call the former "Traditional Benchmarking", and the latter "The Ruby Spec Suite Benchmarking".

 Regardless of which of the two types of benchmarking above you happen to be doing, the reporting of benchmark results works the same way: `bundle exec rake bench:report`.